-- Target population was sourced from the Population Division of the Department of Economic and Social Affairs of the United Nations8 for new-borns (BCG, DTP-containing and PCV vaccines), 1st year of life (Measles-containing and Yellow Fever vaccines), over 65 (PCV vaccine's elderly dose) and for the entire population (COVID-19 vaccine).
-In view of the moderate growth rate in the region the 2020 values have been taken as reference for this rapid diagnostic and no growth rate applied. - Coverage estimates were sourced from WHO-UNICEF estimates (WUENIC)9; 2019 coverage estimates were used instead of the most recent 2020 to avoid potential bias caused by the impact of the SARS-CoV-2 pandemic. - Coverage for the second dose was interpolated linearly from the coverage for the available estimates of the first and the third dose (for Pentavalent and PCV) - The coverage of the first dose of DTP-containing vaccines was used as proxy for the coverage of the first dose of PCV (for which only the coverage of the third dose is available in WUENIC) - No growth rate was assumed for the coverage for the future years, the LAC region having already achieved high coverage levels across all vaccines - Standard wastage rates as per WHO guidance10 were used - No buffer stock calculation was included for all programs being in a steady state.
+- Target population was sourced from the Population Division of the Department of Economic and Social Affairs of the United Nations for new-borns (BCG, DTP-containing and PCV vaccines), 1st year of life (Measles-containing and Yellow Fever vaccines), over 65 (PCV vaccine's elderly dose) and for the entire population (COVID-19 vaccine).
+In view of the moderate growth rate in the region the 2020 values have been taken as reference for this rapid diagnostic and no growth rate applied. - Coverage estimates were sourced from WHO-UNICEF estimates (WUENIC); 2019 coverage estimates were used instead of the most recent 2020 to avoid potential bias caused by the impact of the SARS-CoV-2 pandemic. - Coverage for the second dose was interpolated linearly from the coverage for the available estimates of the first and the third dose (for Pentavalent and PCV. - The coverage of the first dose of DTP-containing vaccines was used as proxy for the coverage of the first dose of PCV (for which only the coverage of the third dose is available in WUENIC).